Reactive State with Signals in Lit

 A few things I'd like to see added soon:

-• Signal-backed @property(): We can replace Lit's reactive property storage with signals and make integration into signals patterns even more powerful.
+: We can replace Lit's reactive property storage with signals and make integration into signals patterns even more powerful.
 Combined with effects would also address requests for property observers in Lit.
-Instead of a special Lit feature, you just read LitElement properties in a regular effect.
+Instead of a special Lit feature, you just read LitElement properties in a regular effect. - Batched effects in the standard signals API: I've made a feature request to the signals proposal to allow for batching of signal updates, with an immediate flush of batched effects.
+This would allow us to move to synchronous rendering in Lit, by using signal-backed

-• A tree-aware DOM scheduler API: Shared signals can introduce out-of-tree-order rendering without a central scheduler, but web components don't share a common scheduler, outside of built-ins like the microtask and task queues or animation frames, adn those aren't tree aware.
+s and rendering in a batched effect, retaining our efficient DOM batching and tree-order rendering. - A tree-aware DOM scheduler API: Shared signals can introduce out-of-tree-order rendering without a central scheduler, but web components don't share a common scheduler, outside of built-ins like the microtask and task queues or animation frames, adn those aren't tree aware.
 I want to propose a tree-aware task scheduler for the DOM so that all web components, frameworks, and general DOM updating code can ensure that updates run in batched, top-down order.

-On the Lit team, we'll be working hard on our libraries and standards proposals to help bring about our glorious, interoperable, reactive future 😎
+On the Lit team, we'll be working hard on our libraries and standards proposals to help bring about our glorious, interoperable, reactive future π

-In the meantime, please try out the new @lit-labs/signals package, signal-utils, and build your own projects with signals and let us know how things work, or don't, for you!
+, and build your own projects with signals and let us know how things work, or don't, for you!

 Find the Lit team and community on Discord or GitHub Discussions.